Uspizig/WifiWallSwitch/README.md

 - 2.7" EInk Epaper with or without Touch Screen... other screens might work as well
 - ESP32 S3 Dual Core Microcontroller with USB OTG, Wifi & BT, Mass Storage Mode.
 - 8 X SK6812 Mini RBG LEDs
-- 8 X Hardware Buttons...REAL BUTTONS with clicky: No Touch shit
+- 8 X Hardware Buttons...REAL BUTTONS with clicky: No Touch Buttons that might not work if you have wet or dirty fingers
 - BOSCH BME680 for eCo2, Temperature, Humidity and Pressure Measurements
 - LSM6DSL Ultra Low Noise MEMS Gyro + Accel for Movement Detection and Earthquake Detection
 - INMP441 MEMS Microphone for Voice Assistant